moris071651/carmelos/README.md

 # Carmelos (Garden Of Secrets)

 **Carmelos** (from "Carmel", meaning "garden") is a secure, encrypted note-taking and secret diary application.
 It features a text-based ncurses interface and operates with a server-client architecture, enabling multiple users to connect to a single server.
-Each user's data is encrypted for privacy and security.
+Each user's data is encrypted for privacy and security

 ## Why Carmelos?